Coconut Oil For The Metabolism : The Secret Benefits

 - Fights Inflammation

-Coconut oil is made up of primarily short and medium chain fatty acids of the saturated variety that the body can easily metabolize, reducing the possibility of harmful by-products being produced.
+Coconut oil is made up of mostly short and medium chain fatty acids of the saturated variety the body can easily metabolize.
+This reduces the possibility of harmful by-products being produced.
 Because these short and medium chain fatty acids are so easy to metabolize they are preferentially used for energy production over the longer chain fatty acids that are harder to move around and get into the mitochondria.